ledgersmb/LedgerSMB/README.md

  * PostgreSQL client libraries
  * PostgreSQL server
- * Either:
-   * PostgreSQL development package (so cpanm can compile DBD::Pg) (RedHat: postgresql-devel, Debian: libpq-dev)
  * DBD::Pg 3.4.2+ (so cpanm recognises that it won't need to compile it)
+   This package is called `libdbd-pg-perl` in Debian and `perl-DBD-Pg` in RedHat/Fedora

 Then, some of the features listed below have system requirements as well: